An invoice can be in one of four states:

 4) Refund Owed

-An invoice is in an unconfirmed state of the guest has not paid the reservation deposit requirement which must always be set up within the Universal Rules area of the application.
-For most properties, the reservation deposit requirement is 50% of the rental charges or 100% if the rental is <30 days to arrival.
+An invoice is in an unconfirmed state if the guest has not paid the reservation deposit requirement.
+A typical reservation deposit requirement is 50% of the rental charges or 100% if the rental is <30 days to arrival.

 The invoice is always your point of reference.
 If you receive a check in the mail for a payment, it must be recorded against the correct invoice.
 If you owe a security deposit refund to a guest after departure it must both be matched against the invoice and recorded within the invoice to ultimately bring that invoice to zero.